joergen7/erlang-red/README.md

 ![img](.images/create-test-case.png)

-Then flow is then stored in the [testflows](priv/testflows) dir and will be picked up the next time `make eunit-test` is called.
+Test flows are stored in the [testflows](priv/testflows) dir and will be picked up the next time `make eunit-test` is called.
 In this way it is possible to create unit tests visually.

+Flow tests can also be tested within the flow editor, for more details see below.

+The flow test suite is now maintained in a [separate](https://github.com/gorenje/erlang-red-flow-testsuite) repository but is duplicated here.

 Assert Nodes
 ---